The following guide contains examples and field descriptions for the Order Fulfillment Logic (OFL) user interface.

 • Creates a price/margin rule for items under a certain cost.

-• Configures an auto cancel rule for shipments that cannot be fulfilled.
+• Configures an auto cancel rule for shipments that can’t be fulfilled.

 There are three ways to create price rules.
-If you must ship certain items from certain locations, it is recommended you use the third method described below:
+If you must ship certain items from certain locations, it’s recommended you use the third method described below:

 • Create a new rule with the condition specifying a price.